Getting Started

 IO

-In serial terminal write # IO and press enter.
-You should get a output like this:
+In the serial terminal, type # IO and press Enter.
+You should see output like this:

 If you change the state of ESTOP, INPUT1 or INPUT2 you will see states changing.
 You will also be able to see voltage of your power supply in mV!